EDUlib/ux-pattern-library/pldoc/_design_elements/colors.md

 description:  Predefined system and configurable colors with calculated ranges

 info: These are the predefined colors used throughout our patterns.
 Each color is displayed on various background colors for easy combinations.
-Those colors which have a yellow flag are not accessible combinations and should be avoided.
+Those colors which have a yellow warning icon are not accessible combinations and should be avoided.
 For example, our grayscale below does not provide enough contrast on a white background (nor white on the gray background).
 Click any color for more information and developer values.
 ---

 <div class="info-pane is-hidden" tabindex="-1">